7th Battalion, The Rifles: Formation

-The new regiment was placed under command of the 145th (South) Brigade, which in 2000, was redesignation as the 145th (Home Counties) Brigade.
+The new regiment was placed under command of the 145th (South) Brigade, which, in 2000, was redesignated as the 145th (Home Counties) Brigade.
 The regiment was, and would remain the only infantry unit in the brigade, sitting alongside its University Officer Training Corps counterparts.

 Future Army Structure

-On 1 April 2000 9 (PBIWR) Platoon was redesignated as 9 (Isle of Wight) Platoon, losing its connection with Princess Beatrice's Isle of Wight Rifles.
+On 1 April 2000, 9 (PBIWR) Platoon was redesignated as 9 (Isle of Wight) Platoon, losing its connection with Princess Beatrice's Isle of Wight Rifles.

 In 2003, the Future Army Structure programme was announced, which would see the infantry of the army reorganised into new "Large Regiments".
 On 22 July 2005, the RGBW Company was redesignated as B (RGBW) Company and consolidated in Reading, and on 1 April 2006, the battalion was reorganised in preparation for its integration into the Rifles into the following: